 Last week I spent a lot of hours in my bathroom.
 I was sick.
 Really.
 I was sick and tired of having an outdated bathroom that was beginning to fall apart.
 So when my wife hit the road last Monday to drive across the country, I got out my wrecking bar.
-Here's what it looked like last Tuesday afternoon.
+The photo above shows what it looked like last Tuesday afternoon.
 As I tore into the bathroom, one of the things that really stood out was the air flow pathways I discovered in the exterior wall.

 I opened up the plumbing wall first.
 Lots of fun stuff, there.
 But the real fun came when I opened up the exterior wall.
 The four termite-damaged studs were part of that fun, but something else was even better.

-Yogi Berra once said, "You can observe a lot by just watching."
+Yogi Berra once said, “You can observe a lot by just watching.”
 So when I got into the exterior wall, I watched.
 I live in the Atlanta area in a condo built in 1970.
-Air leakage hadn't been discovered yet back then, but that doesn't mean it wasn't happening.
+Air leakage hadn’t been discovered yet back then (yeah, right), but that doesn’t mean it wasn’t happening.
 Check out this fiberglass batt from the exterior wall.

 Do you see what I see?
 The black parts are where the fiberglass captured dirt.
 The dirt was traveling in air that was moving in the wall.
 Fiberglass is a great indicator of air leakage, and most of the fiberglass manufacturers make it easy for us to see the dirt.
 They make their product in light colors: pink, yellow, white.
 (There’s one that now makes brown fiberglass, which isn’t helpful for spotting air leakage but it’s still a great product.)

 Now, let’s focus in on where the dirt appeared in this batt.
 Let’s observe.
 See that part in the red box?